-Strategic business risk - is the risk, in real time or in future, to Bank profits, capital, reputation or status, which may arise from erroneous business decisions, improper deployment of decisions by the Bank or inappropriate alignment of the Bank to changes in the business environment in which it operates.
+- 1. Strategic business risk is the risk, in real time or in future, to Bank profits, capital, reputation or status, which may arise from erroneous business decisions, improper deployment of decisions by the Bank or inappropriate alignment of the Bank to changes in the business environment in which it operates.
 The Bank is preparing for these changes by, inter alia, adapting the banking production functions through, inter alia, increased investment in technology, so as to maintain the Bank's position as an advanced, human bank.
-This is material risk requiring risk management measures to be applied, assessment and early identification of events which may preclude implementation of the strategy.

-On April 26, 2021, the Bank's Board of Directors approved a five-year strategic plan for 2021-2025 based, inter alia, on positioning the Bank as a key player in business banking, continued leadership position in the mortgage market, establishing the Bank Group's leadership position among households, providing personal, human banking services supported by advanced digital technology, including optimal combination of human and digital channels, with human service by expert bankers, including in digital, in accordance with customer choice and needs, as well as offering personalized value propositions across all channels, which are customized for customer needs, adapting the operating model to future challenges and further improvement in operating efficiency and leveraging the Union Bank merger to generate operating and business synergies and to realize economies of scale.
-For more information see Immediate Report dated April 27, 2021 (reference: 2021-01-071448).
-Bank results indicate that the Bank has surpassed the business objectives set in the strategic plan.

-Strategic business risk incorporates all of the Bank's business operations, also reflecting the risk in the Bank's business environment, including development of material external factors and events which may affect the Bank's strategic business risk and implementation of its strategic plan.

-At this stage, the potential implications of the war have yet to modify the principles underlying the Bank's business model, and therefore the risk level remains un-changed.
-However, there is significant uncertainty regarding the duration, scope and impact of the war, and this may have significant implications for the Israeli economy and, consequently, for the entire banking system.

-Regulatory business risk - This risk refers to legislation, including legislation in process, in core banking areas, as well as new regulation and regulatory expectations of regulatory entities, whether in process or completed, which may potentially impact core banking operations.
-As noted, in the fourth quarter of 2023, regulatory business risk remained unchanged, after being increased in the second quarter of 2023, thus it also reflects potential business implications for banking operations due to the war.

-Macro-economic risk - The state of the local and global economy, significant changes in monetary policy and in interest rate curves, market volatility and changes in prices of financial assets in Israel and world-wide and in real estate prices may potentially impact Bank operations.

-In the fourth quarter, activity slowed down to a certain degree.
-The security situation is still indicative of further escalation, which impacts local economic activity, as well as the macro-economic environment.
-In the second half of 2023, the Bank of Israel interest rate remained unchanged at 4.75%.
-In January 2024, the Bank of Israel lowered its interest rate by 0.25%, to 4.5%.
-Interest rates are expected to further decrease in 2024.
-The annual inflation rate was gradually more moderate, at 3% in 2023.

-Technological risk - Technological risk is a significant risk, affected by accelerated evolution in technology and digital domains and by the need to provide response to changing customer needs, legacy core systems, multitude of banking regulatory requirements and the need to implement technological tools within a short timeframe.
-The Technology Division operates fully in support of normal Bank operations and in providing a response to current and future technology requirements for such operations.

-As part of bolstering its technology infrastructure, the Bank invests heavily in technology systems, in order to address the evolving challenges in the business environment, while maintaining its differentiation as an advanced, human bank.
-The Bank is developing advanced tools for analyzing data and extracting information from data, in order to improve its measuring capacity and decision making, both from business marketing aspects and from risk management aspects.
+This is material risk requiring risk management measures to be applied, assessment and early identification of events which may preclude implementation of the strategy. - Macro-economic risk included in the occurred business risk, and refers to the state of the local and global economy, significant changes in monetary policy and in interest rate curves, market volatility and changes in prices of financial assets in Israel and world-wide and in real estate prices may potentially impact Bank operations.
+In January 2024, the Bank of Israel lowered its interest rate by 0.25%, to 4.5% and since then the interest rate remained unchanged.
+The inflation rate in 2024 was 3.2%. - 2.
+Regulatory business risk This risk refers to legislation, including legislation in process, in core banking areas, as well as new regulation and regulatory expectations of regulatory entities, whether in process or completed, which may potentially impact core banking operations. - 3.
+IT risk Technological risk is a significant risk, affected by accelerated evolution in technology and digital domains and by the need to provide response to changing customer and Bank needs, multitude of banking regulatory requirements and the need to implement technological tools within a short timeframe.
+The Technology Division operates to support normal Bank operations and to provide a response to current and future technology requirements for such operations. - As part of bolstering its technology infrastructure, the Bank invests heavily in technology systems, in order to address the evolving challenges in the business environment, while maintaining its differentiation as an advanced, human bank.
+The Bank is developing advanced tools for analyzing data and extracting information from data, in order to improve its measuring capacity and decision making, both from business marketing aspects and from risk management aspects. - 4.
+Information security and cyber defense risk Information security risk is risk arising from faults in protection of the Bank's computer systems and information stored there.

-At the outset of this war, the Bank focused on maintaining a state of readiness to provide a complete technology resolution for the Bank as a whole, including readiness for deterioration in the security situation, concurrently with development of technology solutions regarding consumer aspects required in emergency, and preparing for operation under a scenario of deterioration in the security situation, along with implementation of material technology projects at the Bank.

-Information security risk - Information security risk is risk arising from faults in protection of the Bank's computer systems and information stored there.
 Cyber risk materializes in case of an event including an attack on computer systems by or on behalf of internal or external adversaries of the Bank.

-The likelihood of cyber threat materialization increased somewhat, due to the higher threat level in the economy, and to increased cyber attacks attempted on the banking system, which increased as the war started.
-The Bank continues to reinforce the defense mechanisms applied by the Bank, in order to limit the ability to conduct un-authorized transactions in customer accounts, to maintain network and system robustness and to ensure the availability thereof.
-These actions are part of the debrief and lesson learning processes in place at the Bank with regard to this evolving threat.
-The Bank's information security team operates fully and continuously throughout the year, constantly improving and bolstering defense capabilities and mechanisms, in conformity with expansion of threats and challenging needs which the Bank is required to face.
+The Bank's information security and cyber team operates fully and continuously, improving and bolstering defense capabilities and mechanisms, in conformity with expansion of threats and challenging needs which the Bank is required to face.
 In view of the war, the Bank significantly raised its alert, vigilance and readiness in order to identify and avert any cyber events.
 The Bank also acts to prevent fraud, by bolstering its monitoring activity to identify any suspect activity in customer accounts.